 Running improvement projects in a wide variety of service organisations over the last couple of years, I had to relearn what I thought I had a good grasp of already.
 I had to restudy the basic drivers of productivity and process efficiency.
-Yes, productivity can certainly be driven by process changes.
+Yes, it is certainly possible to drive productivity by process changes.
 Yes, IT can help to boost it even further.
-However, people often greatly underestimate an important source of productivity that is frequently left untapped – humans.
+However, people often greatly underestimate an important source of productivity that we frequently leave untapped – humans.
 It is not about making your staff run faster to produce more in a certain amount of time.
-Rather, it is about what your team members do in that same amount of time, it is about their process efficiency.
+Rather, it is about what your team members do in that same amount of time.
+It is about their process efficiency.

 Only 57% Spent on Core Activities

-After introducing a small admin team and some job redesigning activities, scientists gained time to catch up with their work with increased process efficiency and deliver higher customer satisfaction.
+Consequently, they introduced a small admin team and conducted some job redesigning activities.
+With that, scientists gained time to catch up with their work with increased process efficiency and deliver higher customer satisfaction.
 Greater motivation was a side-effect, too.

 Team of Four Delivers Job of 1.6 FTE

-A team of four officers who process applications were surprised to see the result of their process map: They actually spend only 1.6 FTE (Full Time Equivalent = workforce of one full-time staff) altogether on their core activity – processing applications.
+A team of four officers who process applications were surprised to see the result of their process map.
+They actually spend only 1.6 FTE (Full Time Equivalent = workforce of one full-time staff) altogether on their core activity.
+This activity is processing applications for corporate customers who need the approval in order to run their business.
 Sure, they have other important things to do.
 Looking deeper into the balance of 2.4 FTE, they discovered – supposedly similar to any other organisation – that a significant portion of their non-value-added time is spent in meetings.
 Often, all of them participate in the same meeting.
 This happens multiple times a week.

-If each of them would only dedicate 10% more time on core activities by cutting down one to two meetings a week, they would together generate 2.0 FTE manpower, i.e. equivalent to one more person with the same working pattern.
+If each of them would only dedicate 10% more time on core activities by cutting down one to two meetings a week, they would together generate 2.0 FTE manpower.
+They would free up the equivalent to one more person with the same working pattern.

 Driving process efficiency and productivity is and will always be each manager’s task.
 Before investing in IT solutions, redesigning processes or even hiring more staff, it may pay off to look into redesigning jobs after carefully analysing what your team members do with their time.